 Balkan bean stew is a one-pot, hearty-stock stew made with just a few ingredients.
-It does take 4 hrs to make (most of which you don’t have to be present for), but boy do good things come to those who wait!
+It does take a couple of hrs to make (most of which you don’t have to be present for), but boy do good things come to those who wait!

 Today I’m sharing a state secret with you!